-Paid preparers.
-A paid preparer must sign Form 941-SS and provide the information in the Paid preparer's use only section of Part 5 if the preparer was paid to prepare Form 941-SS and is not an employee of the filing entity.
+A paid preparer must sign Form 941-SS and provide the information in the Paid Preparer Use Only section of Part 5 if the preparer was paid to prepare Form 941-SS and is not an employee of the filing entity.
 Paid preparers must sign paper returns with a manual signature.
 The preparer must give you a copy of the return in addition to the copy to be filed with the IRS.

-If you are a paid preparer, write your SSN or your Preparer Tax Identification Number (PTIN) in the space provided.
+If you are a paid preparer, enter your preparer tax identification number (PTIN) in the space provided.
 Include your complete address.
-If you work for a firm, write the firm's name and the EIN of the firm.
-You can apply for a PTIN using Form W-7P, Application for Preparer Tax Identification Number.
+If you work for a firm, enter the firm's name and the EIN of the firm.
+You can apply for a PTIN online or by filing Form W-12, IRS Paid Preparer Tax Identification Number (PTIN) Application.
+For more information about applying for a PTIN online, visit the IRS website at www.irs.gov/taxpros.
 You cannot use your PTIN in place of the EIN of the tax preparation firm.